Thelukepet/course/index.md

 The Big Data students and the Webscale AI students who take the special 3 ECTS elective continue with the course, which includes one prepatory assignment 4 and a final project assignment 5.
-This final assignment will eventually entail running analysis jobs over the full CommonCrawl webcrawl, using Hathi, the national Hadoop cluster maintained by SURFsara.
-Access to Hathi requires successful completion of assignments 2 - 3.